-The average American has $5,551 in credit card debt.
-And every day, every month, every year, each person pays their bank interest on the money they owe.
-This is how banks make their money: collecting interest from people who owe them money.
-Think how rich your bank is.
-A lot of this money came from regular people paying interest on their debt.
+The average American has about $6,500 in credit card debt.
+And every day, every month, every year, each person pays a bank interest on the money that's owed.

-And the second answer to the question is, not paying off your credit card bill every month begins to affect your credit score negatively immediately.
+Not paying off your credit card bill every month begins to bring down your credit score immediately.
 While using a credit card will lead to a temporary debt every, repaying this debt is essential to establishing a strong credit score.

 How to use credit cards properly

 The point here is not to be terrified of getting a credit card.
 The point is that if you have one, watch how much money you spend!
 Don't wait until the end of the month to find out how much you spent in the past two weeks.

 Regularly check your online statement and make sure you’re within a reasonable amount for your income.

 You might realize that you've purchased $40 worth of coffee in the past two weeks (one $4 cup every morning from Monday to Friday).
 Or maybe you forgot that two weeks ago you had to pick up some new clothes for work and that as a result you definitely won’t be able to afford new shoes this month.